 Azure high-performance computing for health and life sciences

-Accelerate insights in genomics, precision medicine, and clinical trials with near-infinite high-performance bioinformatics infrastructure.
+Accelerate insights in genomic analysis, precision medicine, medical imaging, and clinical trials with near-infinite high-performance bioinformatics infrastructure.

-Gain deeper insights from medical data by deploying analytics and machine learning tools on top of simulation data.
+Gain deeper insights from medical data by deploying analytics and machine learning tools on top of clinical trial simulation data.

 Health and life sciences HPC scenarios

-Overcome the challenges of scale, collaboration, and compliance—while minimizing cost and complexity—by using Azure for genomic computation.
+Overcome the challenges of scale, collaboration, and compliance—while minimizing cost and complexity—by using Azure for genomic analysis and computation.
 Take advantage of industry-leading privacy, local compliance, and performance capabilities.

 Increase the accuracy of mathematical formulas used in simulated atom and particle movement analysis with vast compute resources from Azure—the first public cloud to scale a molecular dynamics code, CP2K, to 20,000 cores.